battle-tactics-strategies

 How the Manipular System Worked in Battle

-On the battlefield, the consul or commander would draw up the legion in three lines.
+On the battlefield, the consul or commander would draw up the legion in the quincunx formation.
 The velites (light skirmishers) screened the army, harassing the enemy with javelins before retreating through the maniple gaps.
 As the enemy closed, the hastati advanced.
-At about 30 paces, they hurled their pila—the first volley was often enough to break the enemy’s shield wall or stick into shields, making them unwieldy.
+At about 30 paces, they hurled their pila—the first volley was often enough to break the enemy's shield wall or stick into shields, making them unwieldy.
 Then the hastati charged with swords, fighting in a loose but ordered formation that allowed individual soldiers to use their training in stabbing and shield-work.
-If the hastati tired or took heavy casualties, they fell back, and the principes moved forward through the gaps to continue the fight.
+Each maniple fought as a cohesive unit, with centurions shouting commands and ensuring the line did not waver.

 This rotating system meant the Romans could sustain combat pressure for hours without a single unit fighting to the point of exhaustion.
 The enemy, by contrast, often committed their best soldiers early and then had no reserves.
 Polybius, the Greek historian who described the manipular system in detail, noted how this flexibility gave the Romans a decided advantage over the Macedonian phalanx.
 At the Battle of Pydna (168 BCE), the manipular legion demonstrated this superiority: the phalanx could not maintain its cohesion on broken ground, and the maniples exploited every gap.